Published 2014-09-22.

 This is true for for-loops and for-comprehensions.

-We'll discuss how to handle failed Future
+We'll discuss how to handle failed Futures in the next lecture.

-Let's first try printing out the first 200 characters of a URL using a for-loop and a Future
+Let's first try printing out the first 200 characters of a URL using a for-loop and a Future.

 scala> for { value <- readUrlFuture("https://scalacourses.com", 200) } println(s"For loop: value=$value")